 Effective optimization means ongoing measurement and monitoring to secure long-term ROI.

-Conversion rate is the percentage of your website visitors who converted.
-It's up to your business which conversions it measures.
-You might want to limit conversion tracking to leads and sales.
+Conversion rate is the percentage of website visitors who converted.
+It's up to my business which conversions it measures.
+I might want to limit conversion tracking to leads and sales.

-Once you set up these conversions and their goals, you can calculate your conversion by using the simple formula below:
+Once I set up these conversions and their goals, I can calculate my conversion by using the simple formula below:

 This number can simplify goal setting.
-It can also help you measure your website performance.
-Regular evaluation of website optimization efforts helps keep your conversion strategy on track.
+It also helps me measure my website performance.
+Regular evaluation of website optimization efforts helps keep my conversion strategy on track.

 Image Optimization for the Web